ComputationalRegulatoryGenomicsICL/cageflow/README.md

 For paired-end reads, `fastq_2` should contain the full path to reverse reads, while `single_end` should be set to `False`.

-Alternatively, you may start by providing a path `/path/to/fastq/` to the folder containing the fastq files.
-The files will be automatically detected.
-These can be paired-end or single-end, and can be located in a subfolder as illustrated below.
+Alternatively, you can provide a path to a directory containing FASTQ files.
+Read files for all samples can be stored together or in per-sample subdirectories (the latter case is illustrated below).
+The files and the type of reads (single-end or paired-end) will be detected automatically.

 ```
 /path/to/fastq/S1/S1_S1_L001_R1_001.fastq.gz